top of page

 • Purpose: Support for LGBTQIA2+ rights, freedom of assembly, and opposition to democratic erosion.

-• Outcome: Peaceful, impactful, and inflected with both joy and defiance.
+• Outcome: Peaceful, impactful, and infused with both joy and defiance.

 Budapest Pride 2025 was a declaration of persistence.
 As one sign read, and thousands confirmed: